typhillips/cp2patch/README.md

 ## Features
 * Combined command line script and Python library
-* File extension filters to skip members that shouldn't technically be in your Integrity project (for example, binary files)
+* File extension filters to skip members that cannot be patched
 * Patch files generated in unified diff format
+* Binary file capability

 ## Requirements
-* Windows only (could theoretically work on Linux systems, but untested)
 * Python 2.7.x (Python3 support planned in future)
 * PTC Integrity (currently tested with version 10.6)

+## Limitations
+* Windows only (could theoretically work on Linux systems, but untested)
+* Might not work correctly for Integrity revision numbers that are manually assigned during check in - this is due to the fact that the previous revision number of a given member revision must be derived manually since the Integrity CLI cannot report it

 ## License
 Free software, according to the terms of the [license agreement](LICENSE.md).